mrakulji/agentic_selectai/README.md

 # Agentic SelectAI

-Agentic SelectAI is an advanced, agentic workflow for natural language to SQL (NL2SQL) question answering and data exploration, specifically tailored for clinical/medical trial datasets.
-It leverages Oracle Autonomous Database, Oracle Cloud Infrastructure Generative AI, and the LangChain framework to iteratively refine user questions, generate and validate SQL, and produce concise natural language answers.
+Agentic SelectAI is an advanced, agentic workflow for natural language to SQL (NL2SQL) question answering and data exploration.
+This example is specifically tailored for clinical/medical trial datasets.
+It leverages Oracle Autonomous Database 23ai, Oracle Cloud Infrastructure Generative AI, and the LangChain framework to iteratively refine user questions, generate and validate SQL, and produce concise natural language answers.

 ## Features